cbrwx/fairlight-coin/README.md

-Fixed Cryptonote fork with additional properties.
+Make fixed Cryptonote fork with additional properties.

 Adding more soon